 As a territory manager or leader, your job is to enable your sales team to succeed.
 Your strategies ensure that everyone is on the same page and have the knowledge and tools to meet their quotas.

-You can create a plan that helps your team target your lucrative segments and get maximum coverage.
 Assign your sales reps based on your assessment of their skills and match them according to the territory where it would work best.
 If your sales rep already has established relationships in a territory, for example, it would be wise to assign them there.

 SWOT will allow you to assess where your team needs your help.
 For example, what does your organization need?
 Perhaps they need more education in the sales process or better content to give potential clients.

 Take a look at your current successes.
 How can you leverage them?
-Perhaps you can ask for referrals, or use them as a case study.
+Perhaps you can ask for referrals or use them as a case study.
 How will you generate new leads to meet your goals?

 These questions can shape your specific strategy to meet the goals you set.

-Review and Track Results
+Step 5: Review and Track Results

-In your review of the territory, there are some things to consider:
+In your review of the territory, consider:

 - Is there a significant difference in sales between your territories?

-- Is there one rep that can barely keep up with leads, while another struggles to meet quota?
+- Is there one rep that can barely keep up with leads while another struggles to meet quota?

 - Is there an underserved territory?